 Room for growth

-With a population of 638,000, the Gold Coast may not be as big as Brisbane, but it’s one of the fastest-growing destinations in Australia.
+With a population of just under 700,000, the Gold Coast may not be as big as Brisbane, but it’s one of the fastest-growing destinations in Australia.
 Thanks to the local tourism industry, the Gold Coast has rapidly expanded in recent decades to become a first-choice destination for those looking to live, work and study in Queensland.

 Major events such as the 2018 Commonwealth Games helped further put the spotlight on the Gold Coast as it becomes one of the most exciting cities in Australia.